-Health Alert An alert generated by the Defense Center when a
+Health Alert An alert generated by the (Virtual) Defense Center when a specific health event occurs.

-Health Event An event that is generated when one of the appliances in a deployment meets (or fails to meet) performance criteria specified in a health module.
+Health Event An event that is generated when one of the

+components in a deployment meets (or fails to meet) performance criteria specified in a health module.
 Health events indicate which module triggered the event and when the event was triggered.

-Health Module A test of a particular performance aspect of one of the appliances in a deployment.
+Health Module A test of a particular performance aspect of one of the components in a deployment.

-Health Policy The criteria used when checking the health of an appliance in a deployment.
+Health Policy The criteria used when checking the health of a component in a deployment.
 Health policies use health modules to indicate whether Sourcefire 3D System hardware and software are working correctly.